WNBA Fantasy Primer: Stock Watch, Injuries and Trends

 Note: Projected lineups and up-to-the-minute lineup confirmations can be found on RotoWire's Daily Lineups page.

+Atlanta Dream: Maya Caldwell and Monique Billings have taken on starting roles with Nia Coffey and Kristy Wallace sidelined.
+It's not yet clear whether Caldwell will maintain a starting role once Wallace is back in action.

-Minnesota Lynx: Nina Milic has taken on a starting role in the last two games while Jessica Shepard has retreated to the bench.
+Los Angeles Sparks: Brittney Sykes has taken on a starting role over the last three games while Jordin Canada has retreated to the bench.

+Minnesota Lynx: Nikolina Milic has returned to a bench role over the last two games since Sylvia Fowles has reclaimed her spot in the starting lineup.

+Phoenix Mercury: Shey Peddy has entered the starting lineup in the last two games while Diamond DeShields has settled for a bench role.
+Sophie Cunningham joined the starting unit Saturday against Dallas after Charles' contract divorce.